omgnetwork/elixir-omg/docs/details.md

     - intended to provide convenient and performant API to the child chain data, on top of the security-related one
     - this mode will provide/store everything the **security-critical** mode does
     - this mode will store easily accessible register of all transactions _for a subset of addresses_ (currently, all addresses)
-    - this mode will leverage the Postgres-based `WatcherDB` database
+    - this mode will leverage the PostgreSQL - based `WatcherDB` database

 In releases, `watcher` refers to the security-critical mode, while `watcher_info` refers to the security-critical and informational API mode.